Sunday, June 27, 2010

 B: Easily the most romantic lyrics of the contest, and once again supremely Portuguese.
 The alliteration and elision somehow make them even more attractive.

 V: Conversely, there’s always something about the way these kinds of songs are staged that makes them feel a little bit corny and forced, even though they’re neither.
-I’m glad Ms Varela gets to grips with her nerves during the second verse in the semi, even if her blubbing mini-breakdown at the end suggests otherwise.
-She’s on song from the off in the final, bless her.
+I’m glad Ms Varela gets to grips with her nerves during the second verse in the semi, even if her tears at the end suggests otherwise, bless her.
+She’s on song from the off in the final.

 17 Malta

-B: Load of bollocks, these lyrics: they sound as though they should say something, but they don’t.
+B: These lyrics sound like they should say something, but they don’t.
 What does “Mystify our wisdom in time” mean?

-A: I do like the way the musical and vocal arrangements go off on their own tangents for almost the entire song but still work together so well.
-It’s a pity then that both music and lyrics strive for such import but never manage much more than trite.
+A: I do like the way the musical and vocal arrangements go off on their own tangents for almost the entire song and yet still work so well together.
+It’s a pity then that both the music and the lyrics strive for such import but never manage much more than trite.

 18 Bosnia and Herzegovina

-A: Wins my award for the most complex and effective arrangement of the year by a large margin.
+A: This wins my award for the most complex and effective arrangement of the year by quite some margin.
 Utterly beguiling.

 19 Croatia